What Are The Wind Energy Facts On The Renewable Wind Energy Industry?

 Wind energy facts - Where is it used?

 America, that is North- and South America combined, have 17% of global capacity.
 98% of that proportion resides in North America.
-The USA is now the fastest growing wind energy producer in the world.
-In terms of overall capacity it ranks third behind Spain.
-Canada’s capacity is growing fast with 683MW and Argentina and Brazil have emerging wind energy industries,.
+The USA was the fastest growing wind energy producer in the world in 2005.
+Now it is China.
+Canada’s capacity is growing fast and Spain, Argentina and Brazil have emerging wind energy industries,.

-Asia had a wind energy growth rate of 48% in 2005, adding 2.263 MW capacity to total 7,022 MW.
-China and India account for most of this as fast emerging industrialised nations and ranks fourth in the world with 4,430 MW capacity.
-China ranks eighth and has committed itself to a capacity of 30 GW by 2020.
-Pakistan is another fast-emerging wind energy nation with its first major wind farm scheduled to be finished in 2006.
+Asia, in 2005, had a wind energy growth rate of 48% in 2005, adding 2.263 MW capacity to total 7,022 MW.
+China and India account for most of this as fast emerging industrialised nations and ranked fourth in the world with 4,430 MW capacity.
+By 2008, Asia accounts for almost one-third global wind capacity.
+China now ranks fourth, behind the US, Germany and Spain, and is on track for a capacity of 100 GW by 2020.
+Pakistan is another fast-emerging wind energy nation with its first major wind farm finished in 2006.
+By 2009 it has committed itself to develop a 1000 wind energy capacity in the next few years.

-The continent of Africa has the lowest wind energy capacity with 252 MW capacity.
-Egypt and Morocco are expected to enter into wind energy projects with the aid of international development funds.
-Some Middle Eastern countries are getting into wind energy too.
-In fact the first wind farm in the Middle East was built in the UAE on Sir Baniyas Island.
+In 2005 the continent of Africa has the lowest wind energy capacity with 252 MW capacity.
+IByh end 2008 it has slightly overtaken South America with 669 MW.
+Egypt and Morocco entered into wind energy projects with the aid of international development funds and by end 2008 have 365 MW and 134 MW respectively.
+The first wind farm in the Middle East was built in the UAE on Sir Baniyas Island.

 Wind energy facts – What does it cost?

 Costs depend on the scale of the wind turbine, available wind and ease of maintenance so they are difficult to pinpoint.
-However the British Wind Energy Association gives an average cost of onshore wind energy of 3.2 pence per kilowatt hour.
 Off-shore wind farms are more expensive to maintain than land –based plants as access to them has to be by ship.

 With further developments in wind energy technology and scale, its cost is expected to continue to drop.